 Michael Werthman, KLOA Traffic Consultant gave a presentation regarding the traffic.
 There are four access drives on three different roads that provides the site with excellent flexibility and helps to distribute the traffic over different access drives and different roadways.
 This minimized the impact.
 When the station was built several important roadway improvements were incorporated as part of the development.
-He noted that 194th Avenue was widened to provide a separate right and left turn lane.
+He noted that 194^{th} Avenue was widened to provide a separate right and left turn lane.
 A separate right turn lane was provided on Harlem Avenue serving the right in-right out access drive.
 These were installed to minimize the impact on the roadway system.
 The last count was in March of last year.
 During the peak hours 97 - 98% of the traffic was passenger vehicles and only about 1-3% was truck traffic.
 On average the truck trips per day was around 53.
 The majority of the traffic is passenger traffic with 88% of the traffic coming from Harlem Avenue.
 The other 12% was coming to and from the neighborhood.
 With the annexation and the sale of liquor, most of the traffic will be from existing customers.
 There will be five gaming positions, which will not generate a significant amount of traffic.
-The 10-12% increase is the worst case scenario, as most of the traffic will be from existing customers for multi-purpose trips.
-The expectation is half of this.
-He noted that 75-80% of gas station traffic is already on the road.
+The 10-12% increase is the worst case scenario, as most of the traffic is already on the road.
 In general the roadways have sufficient capacity to accommodate the traffic.
-On 194th Street there is a stop sign and it can be difficult to make a left turn onto a high volume road like Harlem Avenue.
+On 194^{th} Street there is a stop sign and it can be difficult to make a left turn onto a high volume road like Harlem Avenue.
 The average que is 1-2 cars.
 The traffic signal north and south help with the gaps in traffic.